deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Preventing Deregistration of Operators from Operator Sets

 Deregistration of _Operators_ from _Operator Sets_ can be prevented by _AVSs_ by reverting the callback `deregisterOperator` on the registered `AVSRegistrar` contract.
 This is a contract specific to each _AVS_ that is controlled by each _AVS_.
-This could open a greater time window for an _AVS_ to slash _Operators_.
-However, deallocation from the _Operator Set_ always takes 14 days (DEALLOCATION_DELAY).
+This could open a greater time window for an _AVS_ to slash _Operators_ if deallocation is not triggered as a response.
+However, deallocation from the _Operator Set_ can not be prevented by the _AVSs_ and it always takes 14 days (DEALLOCATION_DELAY).

 ### Breaking Reward Promises